foopgp/foopgp-hugowebsite/content/english/solutions/activity-rd.md

 - **pgpid-gen**: Generate OpenPGP certifcates and secrets on multiple QR codes (physical secret sharing scheme).

 - **pgpid-qrscan**: Transfers OpenPGP secrets from pgpid QR codes to OpenPGP smartcard (eg: yubikey, nitrokey, ...).

-*Note: Now that the proof of concept stage has been validated, we are rewriting pgpid with more robust and maintainable code and with a little more user-friendly interface.*

 ### djibian.foopgp.org